Ice (1970 film)

 Ice is a 1970 American thriller film written, directed by and starring Robert Kramer.

 Plot

-The 16mm-shot film explores an underground revolutionary group carries out urban guerrilla attacks against a fictionalized fascist regime in the United States, while struggling against internal strife.
+The 16mm-shot film explores an underground revolutionary group that carries out urban guerrilla attacks against a fictionalized fascist regime in the United States, while struggling against internal strife.
 This is intermixed with sequences that explain the philosophy of radical action and play down the melodrama inherent in the thriller genre.